kata198/indexedredis/README.md

 ..

-	# Can be used directly in the model filtering
+*Can be used directly in the model filtering:*

 	notDangerFive = MyModel.objects.filter(dangerLevel__ne=irNull).filter(dangerLevel__ne=5).all()

-	# or in results, through Queryable List.
-Or direct comparison (not shown)
+*or in results, through Queryable List.
+Or direct comparison (not shown):*

 	myResults = MyModel.objects.filter(something='value').all()

 	notDangerFive = myResults.filter(dangerLevel__ne=irNull).filter(dangerLevel__ne=5)